helm/charts/incubator/vault/README.md

 If you are using the consul storage for vault, you might want a local consul agent to handle health checks.
 By setting `consulAgent.join` to your consul server, an agent will be started in the vault pod.
-In this case, you should configure vault to connect to console over `localhost`.
+In this case, you should configure vault to connect to consul over `localhost`.
 For example:

 ```yaml